 The purchasing process is not instantaneous.
-Time is required to complete the steps required by State law and local rules.
+Time is required to complete the steps required by State law.
 In order to accomplish timely purchasing of products and services at the least cost to the City of Bastrop, all departments must cooperate fully.
 Prior planning and the timely submission of requisitions are essential to expedite the purchasing process and to assure that the process is orderly and lawful.

-This Policy reaffirms the City of Bastrop's commitment to strengthen purchasing and property controls to reasonably assure that the taxpayer dollars are spent efficiently and effectively..
+This Policy reaffirms the City of Bastrop's commitment to strengthen purchasing and property controls to reasonably assure that assets are received and retained in the custody of the City of Bastrop.